openstack/charm-specs/specs/stein/backlog/swift-extended-cluster-operations.rst

   have already been initialised.

-This forces operators to manually apply changes like adjusting the partition-power to accomodate for additional storage added to the cluster.
+This forces operators to manually apply changes like adjusting the partition-power to accommodate for additional storage added to the cluster.
 This poses great risk since manually editing the rings/builders and syncing them across the cluster could easily conflict with the swift-proxy charm's native support for doing this resulting in a broken cluster.